BasitKhan03/Data-Analytics-Case-Study-1/README.md

 ### -> Analysis:

 To address our business objective, it would be helpful to visualize key observations regarding the distinct ways casual riders and members use their bikes.
-We will start our analysis first by finding out the ratio of casual riders and members
+We will start our analysis first by finding out the ratio of casual riders and members.

 ![image](https://github.com/BasitKhan03/Google-Data-Analytics-Case-Study-1/assets/101899595/2906784c-c94b-42a2-b498-a85dea4c0ecb)